microsoft/LightAIMD/README.md

 Besides the above libraries that LightAIMD communicates with, the following projects have greatly inspired the design of LightAIMD:
 - [PySCF](https://github.com/pyscf/pyscf)
 - [McMurchie-Davidson](https://github.com/jjgoings/McMurchie-Davidson)

+To understand the theory behind LightAIMD, you may refer to this [tutorial](https://www.binshao.info/download/tutorials/CQC101.pdf).